HighwayChile/Assignment1_cs260_S24/README.md

 # Reflection
-As per usual, my plans change, and they change fluidly (in this case, meaning constantly).
+As per usual my plans change, and they change fluidly (in this case, meaning constantly).
 I decided to start with only one choice "marbles" instead of having three colors.
 I could go in and add the color functionality now, but I was trying to maintain some level of simplicity.
 My goal was to make this program as simple as possible, while also being as unbreakable as possible.

-I think adding the three colors would increase the length of my source code by at least 10 lines.
+I think adding the three colors would increase the length of my source code by at least 20 lines.

+Testing: I tested manually in all of the ways I could imagine.
+I planned for users inputting the wrong data types, and I had to go back and solve the problem of integer overflow when the user input or the number of marbles in the bag exceeds the max limit for the machine.
+And I only just realised that a 32-bit machine might not be able to handle a number as large as 2 billion.
+More testing is needed! (but I like having my large number)

+In the end, I am happy with the functionality I have.
+The program prompts the user when necessary and the user is able to exit the program from within the program.
+I used four functions and a main function located in the driver.cpp file.